commonshost/dohnut/README.md

 - Only the DoH URI hostname is resolved via the bootstrap DNS lookup.
 Actual user DNS queries are never exposed.
 - DoH bootstrapping is considered failsafe.
 Tampering during bootstrap by a DNS resolver results in a failed DoH connection.
 DoH uses HTTP/2 which requires a valid TLS certificate for the DoH URI hostname.
 No queries are exposed without a secure HTTP/2 connection.

+### `--config`

+Path to JSON config file

+The JSON config file options are identical to the CLI options.

 ### `--version`

 Show version number